CardinalBadger/EntreComp/README.md

 - Bacigalupo, M., Kampylis, P., Punie, Y., & Van den Brande, G. (2016).
 EntreComp: The entrepreneurship competence framework.
 Luxembourg: Publication Office of the European Union, 10, 593884.

 Margherita Bacigalupo commented on this project:
 > Thank you for sharing with us your work to make EntreComp more usable.
-It definitely improves readability and removes a barrier to the take up of the framework
+It definitely improves readability and removes a barrier to the take up of the framework.

 ## The vision
  The vision is this project is to: